ayarger/michigames_cabinet_frontend/README.md

 # Usage
 Students traditionally submit information via a lotcheck process like this (https://goo.gl/forms/vdco73yz5aIV86nb2).

-This information is then bundled into a data directory that sits alongside the executable as it launches.
+This information is then bundled (by hand, for now) into a data directory that sits alongside the executable as it launches.

 The executable will expect to find a directory titled "michigames_games_repo" next to it, containing one subdirectory for each game.
 Within each game's subdirectory, there must exist...